Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

     curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
     ```

 7. Install Volta or Node.
 Volta now no longer support Apple silicon chip series (M series).
-Therefore we can use alternative like Node instead:
+Therefore we can use an alternative like Node instead:

     ### for Apple silicon series user